shiftyp/rest-in-space/README.md

 ## 💻 Node.js and Express

 **Node.js** is a JavaScript runtime built on the Chrome Browser's "V8" JavaScript engine.
 It allows developers to run JavaScript on the server-side, outside of a browser environment.
-Like the browser Node.js uses an event-driven programming model, and has similar API's to the browser with the addition of Node.js specific APIs for accessing the file system, network, and other server-side capabilities.
+Like the browser Node.js uses an event-driven programming model, and has similar API's to the browser with the subtraction of DOM ( Document Object Model) and other browser specific APIs, and the addition of Node.js specific APIs for accessing the file system, network, and other server-side capabilities.

 **Express.js** is a minimal and flexible web application framework for Node.js.
 It's a library, like React, and like React it provides some basic building blocks for your code, in this case for creating server applications and APIs.
 It contributes the following features: